Julius Fleischmann: Personal life and family

 Fleischmann was married two times, to Lily Ackerland from 1893 to 1920, with whom he had three children, and secondly to Laura G. Hemingway from 1920 until 1924.

 His son, Julius Fleischmann Jr. (1900–1968) was among other things a philanthropist who founded World Art Inc. (directed by Serge Denham), an organization devoted to sponsoring cultural organizations.
 In 1937, World Art financed the Ballet Russe de Monte Carlo, which launched its first season in 1938.
-His other son was Charles Fleischmann II (1895–1917), who died in plane crash in Long Island City, New York.
+His other son was Charles Fleischmann II (1895–1917), who died in a plane crash in Long Island City, New York.

 His daughter, Louise Fleischmann (1894–1987) wife of Henry C. Yeiser, took out a then-record $3.25 million insurance policy against her inheritance.